-- (6) The amounts shown in this column represent payments made under annual bonus plans.
-No annual bonus plan awards were earned by the named executive officers for fiscal 2017 or fiscal 2018.
-Annual bonuses listed in this column as being earned in 2016 were paid in March 2017. - (7) The "option awards" column sets forth, for a given year, the aggregate grant date fair value of the stock option awards granted in that year, calculated in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in calculating the aggregate grant date fair value is set forth in Note 14 of the notes to our consolidated financial statements in our 2018 annual report.
-Mr. Wacha and Mr. Romanzi did not receive option awards in 2017.
-See notes 2 and 3 above. - (8) Represents the aggregate change in pension value of the named executive officer's accumulated benefit under our defined benefit pension plan.
+- (9) The amounts shown in this column represent payments made under annual bonus plans.
+Annual bonuses listed in this column as being earned in 2019 were paid in March 2020.
+No annual bonus plan awards were earned by the named executive officers for fiscal 2017 or fiscal 2018. - (10) For 2017 and 2018, the "option awards" column sets forth the aggregate grant date fair value of the stock option awards granted in those years, calculated in accordance with FASB ASC Topic 718.
+A discussion of the assumptions used in calculating the aggregate grant date fair value is set forth in Note 15 of the notes to our consolidated financial statements in our 2019 annual report.
+Mr. Romanzi and Mr. Wacha did not receive option awards in 2017.
+See notes 1 and 3 above.
+None of the named executive officers received stock option awards in 2019.
+In connection with Mr. Cantwell's and Ms. Maskal's retirements, we extended the expiration dates of stock options previously granted to them from the earlier of 180 days after their retirement date and the current expiration date of the options to the earlier of three years after their retirement date and the current expiration date of the options.
+Pursuant to FASB ASC Topic 718, the extensions were accounted for as equity award modifications.
+The amounts shown for 2019 for Mr. Cantwell and Ms. Maskal represent the incremental fair value of the modified awards computed as the difference between the fair value of the modified awards and the fair value of the original awards immediately before they were modified. - (11) Represents the aggregate change in pension value of the named executive officer's accumulated benefit under our defined benefit pension plan.
 In accordance with SEC rules, negative amounts have been reported as zero in this table.
 During fiscal 2018, negative amounts for Mr. Lerner and Ms. Maskal were \$10,849 and \$9,387, respectively.
-See the pension benefits table on page 40 for additional information, including the present value assumptions used in this calculation.
-We do not have any non-qualified deferred compensation plans. - (9) The amounts shown in this column include automobile allowances, our company's matching contributions to our 401(k) plan and, in the case of Mr. Romanzi, relocation and temporary living and travel allowances.
+See the pension benefits table on page 44 for additional information, including the present value assumptions used in this calculation.
+We do not have any non-qualified deferred compensation plans. - (12) The following table describes each component of the "all other compensation" column.
 In accordance with SEC rules, the compensation in the table omits information regarding plans or arrangements such as group life, health, hospitalization and medical reimbursement plans that do not discriminate in scope, terms or operation, in favor of executive officers or directors of B&G Foods and that are available generally to all salaried employees.